symfony/symfony-docs/book/installation.rst

     c:\> php -r "readfile('http://symfony.com/installer');" > symfony

-Then, move the downloaded ``symfony`` file to your projects directory and execute it as follows:
+Then, move the downloaded ``symfony`` file to your project's directory and execute it as follows:

 .. code-block:: bash